rmakara/blog-jekyll/_posts/2022-04-14-Shape-Up-Shaping-vs-Building.md

 When you start implementing the Shape Up, you need to understand the current state of Shaping and Building within' your organization.

 In most companies, the whole Shaping process happens before something goes into Jira.
 Most engineers have no idea where the stories are coming from.
-If you want to learn how to visualize these stages, I encourage you to watch [Upstream Kanban by Radoslaw Orszewski](https://www.youtube.com/watch?v=wmaDppWNBJc).
+If you want to learn how to visualize these stages, I encourage you to watch [Upstream Kanban by Radoslaw Orszewski](https://www.youtube.com/watch?v=wmaDppWNBJc) or review a few images presenting the [Double Diamong method](https://www.google.com/search?q=double+diamond).

 In Shape Up, we want to raise awareness of the existence of the left-hand-side-phases.
 To do that, it is worth separating Shaping and Building explicitly.
 This is the moment to let everyone know what these phrases mean and what they will look like.